 Transit Schengen visas are issued to some nationals who only want to enter the Schengen area to change transportation means.

 Check with your nearest Italian embassy if you are eligible for a transit visa.

-100% government-compliant:: Our team of iVisa Experts will review your information and make sure it is 100% compliant with government requirements.
+100% government-compliant: Our team of iVisa agents will review your information and make sure it is 100% compliant with government requirements.

-Unlimited access to your iVisa Expert: We assign you a personal iVisa Expert to guide you through the entire application process, from start to end.
+Unlimited access to our iVisa Experts: Let our iVisa Experts guide you through the entire application process, from start to finish.

-Simplified application form: Fill out a clear and short survey with 50% fewer questions instead of 60 confusing and tedious questions.
+Simplified application form: Fill out a clear and short survey with 50% fewer questions instead of 60 confusing and tedious questions on the government website.

 Fill out at your own pace: Complete the application form at your own pace, make changes whenever you want, and save your progress.

-Step-by-step PDF guide: Receive a PDF guide with all the tips you need to answer difficult questions, a document checklist, and guidance on how to prepare for your interview.
+Step-by-step guide: Receive a handbook with all the tips you need to answer difficult questions, a document checklist, and guidance on preparing for your interview.